Science and the Symphony of Creation

 Share on LinkedIn!

-In this course, John Mays helps science teachers connect their students to the wonders of reality and the beauty of creation in every classroom and lesson.
+In this course, John Mays helps science teachers connect their students to the wonders of reality, the beauty of creation, and a fuller experience of God’s creation beyond the things we find in our science textbooks, classrooms, and lessons.
 Science should be understood in harmony with the liberal arts and the humanities.
+These lectures will inspire and stimulate important conversations among science educators in classical schools and homeschools and are part of the Novare Science teacher training video series focused on Mastery, Integration, Arts, and Wonder.

 John Mays’ degrees include a BS in Electrical Engineering from Texas A&M University, a Master of Education degree in Secondary Education from the University of Houston, a Master of Liberal Arts degree from St. Edwards University.
 He also has completed 36 hours of graduate study in the field of Physics.
 John worked as an engineer and engineering manager for 14 years from 1982 to 1999, with a break for graduate study and teaching appointments.